 For more information about best choices, check out our ingredient guide!

 Keep leftovers in the fridge and enjoy the next day.
 They can hold for longer than a day in the fridge but often start to separate.
 Shake before drinking for a delicious vegan smoothie.

 Try out these favorite base recipes, and as always, adjust to YOUR taste!

 - 1 cup unsweetened soy milk

-- 1 cooked and cooled medium sweet potato (~1 cup)
+- 1 cooked, cooled, and peeled medium sweet potato (~1 cup)

 - 1 large frozen ripe banana (~1 cup)